hanhsia/AzureGPTwithCustomData/README.md

 现在，您已成功部署了 .NET 后端。

 <!-- English -->
+This project demonstrates how to build a GPT-like chatbot using Embedding and Azure Cognitive Services with user's own data.
+The project features two different styles of chatbots: the Bot page is based on the Bot Framework SDK and uses Azure Cognitive Services, supporting applications like Teams and Facebook; the Chat page is a standard web chat application that uses Embedding to search user's own data.
+This project is based on the following Azure services:

+Azure OpenAI
+Azure Cognitive Search
+Azure Virtual Machine (for deploying qdrant vector database, choose between 2 and 3) Azure Web App (optional)
+Azure Static App (optional)
+Azure Blob Storage Service (optional)
+After deployment, you can upload PDF documents containing user data through the website, and then chat with the chatbot immediately.
+Below is the deployment documentation for this project.
+For the operation of the front-end and back-end, please refer to the usage instructions in the corresponding directories.

 # Deployment Document
 This deployment document will guide you through the following tasks:
 1. Create the required Azure services